-Hopefully you have read through most of the information on this website and done futher research into careers in massage to help you determine if a career in massage is for YOU?
+Hopefully you have read through most of the information on this website and done futher research into careers in massage to help you determine if a career in massage is for YOU!
+There are various categories of practice and distinct career settings where you can start your career.
+Massage is both a wellness and medical career.
+There is no one career track and they can be intertwined in many different ways.

-One of the first things people want to know is will you be able to make a decent living as a massage therapist to be able to support yourself and your family or have it as a second income source.
+One of the first things you will want to know is will you be able to make a decent living as a massage therapist to be able to support yourself and your family or have it as a second income source.
 Massage salary statistics vary greatly.
+When a massage school website uses the BLS Salary Stats, they are inaccurately portraying the massage profession.
+These statistics are for full time work and massage therapy is usually less than full time hours, making the statistics skewed to make it look better than it is.
 The truth is you can make as much or as little as you want.
-It depends on YOU – Your ability to negotiate job pay and benefits, your ability to build a massage business and your ability to connect with clients in a way that will help you be successful.
+It depends on YOU – Your ability to find jobs in massage and negotiate pay and benefits, your ability to build a massage business and your ability to connect with clients in a way that will help you be successful.

 Will you be able to get through massage school and classes like anatomy, physiology and kinesiology?
 (No Math!)
 There are so many study resources these days and it is usually just a matter of repetition in the beginning to get through massage school and the massage licensing process.
-People of any age attend massage school.
+People of any age over 18 attend massage school.
 The average age of most massage therapists is around 45.
 Many attend right out of high school or after a career in other fields.
+It is a great way to supplement your income or make a living.

 Will you have the freedom that many massage schools advertise?
 Not really…but somewhat.
 If you start a business, you need to think of it as a business and have set hours and policies.
 If you get a job in massage, you may be able to pick your hours but you still need to show up and be professional.
 Massage therapists have a tendency to not take those things seriously.